 NOTE: This Pilot Program does not apply to restoration of Private streets.

-III.
+IV.
 Applicant Permit Issuance Requirements

-IV.
-Property Owner Reimbursement Requirement
+V. Property Owner Reimbursement Requirement

 - Signed Street Restoration Agreement.